-On any given day, New Orleans offers a bustling social calendar packed with things to do, but with Halloween happening on a Saturday night, you can bet there’s even more to check out than usual.
-Take a look at our list of Halloween happenings in New Orleans leading up to the spookiest day of the year and beyond.
+On any given day, New Orleans offers a bustling social calendar packed with things to do, but Halloween weekend offers a multitude of spooky and fun events.
+Take a look at our list Halloween happenings in New Orleans – both on the day of and throughout the weekend.

-This three-day festival kicks off on Oct.
-30 and runs through Sunday, Nov.
-1. Major headliners like Ozzy Osbourne and Zac Brown Band are sure to draw substantial crowds to the City Park festival grounds.
+This three-day festival kicks off on October 28th and runs through Sunday.
+Major headliners like The Weeknd and the Chainsmokers are sure to draw substantial crowds to the City Park festival grounds.
 Expect vivacious live music, installation art studding the venue, and an arts market with jewelry and other handmade wares.
 “Foodoo” is also available for hungry revelers: choose dishes from restaurants like Bratz Y’All, Woody’s Fish Tacos, and Antonio’s Italian Restaurant.

-French Quarter bar Molly’s at the Market presents Jim Monaghan’s 20th annual Halloween Parade, cruising down Decatur at 6 p.m. on Oct.
+French Quarter bar Molly’s at the Market will host its 19th annual Halloween Parade, cruising down Decatur at 7 p.m. on Oct.
 31. The Irish bar, also on Decatur, is famous for its Frozen Irish Coffee and (perhaps more appropriately for Halloween) its Bloody Mary.
 Krewe of Boo parades through the Quarter on Saturday the 22nd and rolls at 6:30pm.

-Can’t wait to see your little ones don their adorable costumes?
-Bring your little ghosts and goblins to Boo at the Zoo!
-This annual Aubdubon Zoo extravaganza runs from 5 p.m. until 9 p.m. on Friday, Oct.
-23, and Saturday, Oct.
-24. Kids and families can enjoy trick-or-treat houses, a ghost train, concessions, and candy at the event.
-The Audubon Society will also host Crawloween at the Butterfly Garden and Insectarium Thursday, Oct.
-29- Saturday, Oct.
-31. This event will feature plenty of creepy crawlies, pumpkins filled with insects, and a “Guess How Many Maggots are in the Jar” contest.
+Can’t wait until Halloween?
+The next few days present several chances to don your costume.
+Boo at the Zoo runs from 5 p.m. until 9 p.m. at the Audubon Zoo on Friday, Oct.
+21, and Saturday, Oct.
+29. Kids and families can enjoy trick-or-treat houses, a ghost train, concessions, and candy at the event.
+The Audubon Society will also host Crawloween at the Butterfly Garden and Insectarium.
+This event will feature plenty of creepy crawlies, pumpkins filled with insects, and a “Guess How Many Maggots are in the Jar” contest.

 Our location in the French Quarter offers quick, seamless access to several of these events: the parades and Crawloween are within walking distance, and Voodoo Experience is accessible via street car.
 Book now to experience a New Orleans Halloween at one of the city’s most iconic hotels.